besseddrest/chrome-tab-papi/README.md

 off the top of my head this will prob require some design adjustments to preserve some parity of experience between keyboard-focused vs balanced users.

+## Known Bugs

+If the active tab:

+- is in selected group
+- is last in that group
+- and number of tabs in selected group is > 1

+the tab will only open by itself if you try to open the group in a new window.
+Somehow if the active tab is in any other position or by itself, it works as expected.

 ## TODO